bradcush/tag-security/assessments/projects/openkruise/self-assessment.md

 ## Security functions and features

-Critical:
+### Critical

 - Security scanning with Snyk in the CI pipeline identifies vulnerabilities in container images so only verified images are displayed.
 - Security scanning with CodeQL in the CI pipeline identifies variants of known security vulnerability in the codebase.
 - Supporting only recent software versions that provide patches and updates mitigates general vulnerabilities.

-Security Relevant:
+### Security Relevant

 - Regularly scanning the code in the main (master) and nightly builds, as well as in pull requests (PRs) for the Go programming language helps identify any potential vulnerabilities or issues before release.
 - Scanning the container images that are published on the GitHub Container Registry ensures that the images, which are used to run OpenKruise in a Kubernetes environment, are secure.

 ### Threat Modeling with STRIDE